 - Be at least 21 years of age;

-- Be able to pass a background check, confidential interview, and successfully complete training.
+- Be able to pass a criminal background check, child welfare check, confidential interview, and successfully complete training.

 Applying to become a CASA volunteer is easy!
 Click here to complete our online application.
 The CASA volunteer application includes relevant information which will enable our staff to prepare for the screening interview.
 Please be prepared to provide: